Command-line interface: Command-line interpreter

-The term command-line interpreter (CLI) is applied to computer programs designed to interpret a sequence of lines of text which may be entered by a user, read from a file or another kind of data stream.
+The term command-line interpreter is applied to computer programs designed to interpret a sequence of lines of text which may be entered by a user, read from a file or another kind of data stream.
 The context of interpretation is usually one of a given operating system or programming language.

 Command-line interpreters allow users to issue various commands in a very efficient (and often terse) way.
 This requires the user to know the names of the commands and their parameters, and the syntax of the language that is interpreted.

 The Unix #! mechanism and OS/2 EXTPROC command facilitate the passing of batch files to external processors.
 One can use these mechanisms to write specific command processors for dedicated uses, and process external data files which reside in batch files.

-Many graphical interfaces, such as the OS/2 Presentation Manager and early versions of Microsoft Windows use command-lines to call helper programs to open documents and programs.
+Many graphical interfaces, such as the OS/2 Presentation Manager and early versions of Microsoft Windows use command lines to call helper programs to open documents and programs.
 The commands are stored in the graphical shell or in files like the registry or the OS/2 OS2USER.INI file.